marquez-group-embl/AXIS/README.md

 pip install -r requirements.txt
 ```

-Install correct pytorch version for your environment from [there](https://pytorch.org/get-started/locally/)

 The models are pulled and stored in the [HuggingFace repository](https://huggingface.co/)

 You will need to sign up and get a write token.